-Ingrid King is a Barrister at Tenth Floor St James Hall and practices in general commercial and public law.
-She regularly appears for private companies, insolvency practitioners, directors and government entities in State and Federal courts, commercial arbitration and tribunals.
+Ingrid King is a barrister at Tenth Floor St James Hall and practices in general commercial and public law.
+She regularly appears for private companies, insolvency practitioners, directors and government entities in state and federal courts, commercial arbitrations and tribunals.

 Ingrid teaches Securities Regulation at UTS and she is the NSW Deputy Chair of the Insolvency and Restructuring Committee of the Law Council of Australia.